 I adore colouring in.
-Finally someone has acknowledged that colouring in is great for adults as well as children and I no longer have to use the kids colouring books.
-We love family colouring and have had some great evenings colouring in on a super piece of fabric I got from Ikea with fabric pens and now we can all do colouring in as a fab relaxing screen free activity.
+Finally, someone has acknowledged that colouring in is great for adults as well as children and I no longer have to use the kids colouring books.
+We love family colouring and have had some great evenings colouring in on a super piece of fabric I got from Ikea with fabric pens and now we can all do colouring-in as a fab relaxing screen-free activity.
+So I have free adult coloring pages to share with you that I love.

-I have quite a few coloring books that I use, but I also love the fact that there are so many free adult colouring pages available.
+I have quite a few colouring books that I use, but I also love the fact that there are so many free adult colouring pages available.
 Even Maxi loves colouring in and loves the Islamic pattern books.
+So I want to share with you these free printable colouring pages.
+Coloring pictures for adults is both fun and theraputic.

 My friend Tasha Goddard is a talented illustrator and I am delighted to say she has shared with me two fantastic pages for my readers.
 So I am honored to have two free printables from her, to share with you.
 First up is this wonderful Flowers printable and second up is a Red Riding Hood page.
 Follow Tasha’s Facebook page and Instagram for more of her amazing work.